-After counting 266 major shows and tallying 8,258 runway appearances between all four fashion capitals, it seems that spring 2018 was the most diverse season yet.
-In terms of race, 69.8% of castings were white, with 30.2% being women of color — a 2.3% increase from last season with New York Fashion Week ranking as the most diverse with 36.9% models of color.
-It should also be noted (though, not overly celebrated) that, for the first time in its 163-year history, a model of color opened Louis Vuitton.
+After counting 266 major shows and tallying 8,258 catwalk appearances between all four fashion capitals, it seems that SS18 was the most diverse season yet.
+In terms of race, 69.8% of castings were white, with 30.2% being women of colour — a 2.3% increase from last season with New York Fashion Week ranking as the most diverse with 36.9% models of colour.
+It should also be noted (though, not overly celebrated) that, for the first time in its 163-year history, a model of colour opened Louis Vuitton.
 The most racially inclusive shows, though, were Kenzo, Sophia Webster, Ashish, Chromat, and Tome.

-In terms of transgender and non-binary visibility, 45 transgender models and four non-binary models walked major and semi-major runways this season.
+In terms of transgender and non-binary visibility, 45 transgender models and four non-binary models walked major and semi-major catwalks this season.
 That's quite the uptick from last season's 12 castings across just five shows.
-Also making headlines was model Teddy Quinlivan, who's spent the past few years walking hundreds of shows for top-tier designers, who came out as transgender.
-Prior to this season, fall 2017 saw ten castings of transgender models, and spring 2017, just eight.
+Also making headlines was model Teddy Quinlivan, who's spent the past few years walking hundreds of shows for top-tier designers, and who came out as transgender.
+Prior to this season, AW17 saw ten castings of transgender models, and SS17, just eight.

-For age, 27 models over the age of 50 walked the runways this season.
-That's six more than fall 2017, which makes the uptick a significant organic growth, though we'd still like to see a higher number in this category.
-To note: The L'Oréal Paris runway show that didn't actually show a spring 2018 line but featured the largest number of mature models was left out of the report.
+For age, 27 models over the age of 50 walked the catwalks this season.
+That's six more than AW17, which makes the uptick a significant organic growth, though we'd still like to see a higher number in this category.
+To note: The L'Oréal Paris show that didn't actually show a SS18 line but featured the largest number of mature models was left out of the report.
 New York, again, led the charge in this category.